 Ponmudi literally means golden.
-You have to visit these hills at the fag end of western ghats to see what it really means.
-The hairpin bends lead you to the top of Ponmudi hills where you see layers of hills all around you.
+You have to visit these hills that are at the fag end of western ghats to see what it really means.
+The hairpin bends on the roads lead you to the top of Ponmudi hills.
+There you see layers of hills all around you.
 It is difficult to imagine that you are so close to the sea.

 Read more – Ponmudi Hills in the Western Ghats

 Built in 17th CE by Queen Umayamma of Venad, Koyikkal Palace is another stunning example of Kerala architecture with wood-carved facades and open courtyards.
 This palace is home to the Museum of Folklore and Numismatics.

 We saw some interesting displays here apart from old coins are like old weights, weighing scales, musical instruments and of course the exquisite wood-carved pieces.

 Interesting places to note are the courtyard and the Darbar Hall of the palace.

 You will also find many intricately carved wooden panels in the palace.

-Visiting Hours: 9:00 AM. to 5:00 PM, Monday closed.
+Visiting Hours: 9:00 AM to 5:00 PM, Monday’s closed.
 Nominal entry fees charged.
 Photography allowed, camera charges applicable.

-Most popular day trip from Trivandrum is Kanyakumari.
-Famous for Vivekananda Rock Memorial and a giant statue of Thiruvalluvar.
+Most popular day trip from the state capital is Kanyakumari.
+Famous for Vivekananda Rock Memorial and a giant statue of the poet Thiruvalluvar.
 My recommendation is you should visit Kanyakumari.
-More important to stay overnight there, just to watch the beauty of sunrise and sunset over the confluence of the 3 Seas, namely Bay of Bengal, Indian Ocean & the Arabian Sea.
+It is important that you stay overnight there, just to watch the beauty of sunrise and sunset over the confluence of the 3 seas, namely Bay of Bengal, Indian Ocean & the Arabian Sea.

 Read More – Kanyakumari Tourist Places

-There are many package tours available from Trivandrum to visit Kanyakumari that also covers Padmanabapuram Palace and Koyikkal Palace too.
+There are many package tours available from the state capital to visit Kanyakumari.
+They also cover Padmanabapuram Palace and Koyikkal Palace en route.
 You can also drive on on your own.